department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/external-team-access.md

   * If team is working on an existing product, add them to the existing product channel (e.g., *#claimsmodern*).
   * If team is working on a new product, create a new channel for them.

-* **Support channel** - Allows entire external team to ask process questions about onboarding, development, deployment, and project management.
+* **Support channel** - Allows entire external team to ask process questions about VSP orientation, development, deployment, and project management.
   * Add team to *#support-external* channel.

 * **<i>#devops</i> channel - NO access**.
 DSVA/AdHoc want this channel to remain internal only.